Interesting, useful, mostly digital resources for thinking about food & foodways.

 Foodmap.
 Recipes as maps, diagrams, & networks.
-This is the coolest website in the history of the internet.
-There, I said it.
+This is one of the coolest sites on the internet.
 You can type in a recipe and it will tell you were the ingredients were first cultivated, among other exciting things.
-I love this website.

 The Flavor Connection at Scientific American.
 It’s a flavor map.
 I won’t try to explain it; you have to just go look (and play).